Soccer-Brave Morocco advance as Spain flop in shootout

 It was the fourth time Spain have been knocked out of the World Cup on penalties and the second in a row.

+It was a huge blow for Luis Enrique's team, who arrived in Qatar as one of the favourites after reaching the Euro 2020 semi-finals and the Nations League final last year.

-"We completely dominated the match, it's a shame it went that way," Spain manager Luis Enrique told TVE.
+"We completely dominated the match, it's a shame it went that way," the Spain coach told TVE.

 "It's the most difficult thing, playing against a team like Morocco who are hard workers.